 Don’t spend time in an expensive classroom course or money on gas to get there.
-This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exam or Virginia Home Improvement Contracting Exam.
+This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exams.
 Get started immediately and come and go as you please.
-All of our licensing exam preparation courses come with a toll free “Ask the Instructor” hotline and a 100% Money Back Guarantee.
+All of our specialty licensing exam preparation courses come with instructor support and a 100% Money Back Guarantee.

 Code Official Online Continuing Education

 “This is a good course and a great study guide!”

 This course will prepare you for the Residential Building Technical (BLD) exam to obtain your builders license for the Commonwealth of Virginia.

 This course will prepare you for the Commercial Building Technical (BLD) exam to obtain your builders license for the Commonwealth of Virginia.